 What’s it like to drive?

 The S90 range covers several important bases.
-There’s both 2- and 4-wheel drive, and you can find versions with petrol, diesel or petrol/electric hybrid power systems.
+There’s both two- and four-wheel drive, and you can find versions with petrol, diesel or petrol/electric hybrid power systems.
 All models come with a slick changing 8-speed automatic gearbox.
 There’s no manual gearboxes available.

 All those engines are smooth and economical.
 Volvo’s commitment to environmental concerns means the latest versions now only use the plug-in petrol/electric mix, which is no hardship because it offers a great combination of low emissions, high fuel economy and punchy performance.